Is the analog revolution here?

 Like many people, I stare at my screen all day, every day for work.
 Unfortunately, many of my favorite leisure activities (reading and writing) are also very screen-heavy.
 To be a little gentler on my eyes (and my mind), I’m switching to paper:

-• I’m buying more books.
-Besides romantically strolling through local bookstores, I’m a huge fan of Better World Books.
-They ship internationally for free and sell both used and new copies.
+I’m buying more books.
+Besides romantically strolling through local bookstores, I’m a huge fan of Awesome Books.
+They ship worldwide and sell both used and new copies.

 In the past, I used to buy books only very rarely.
 I thought it was a waste of money when I could just get what I needed at the library, but now I’m singing a different tune.
 What used to seem like a waste of money to me now feels like a way to hold onto my sanity in our digitally suffocating world.